I have worked hard to stay fit and understand the complex relationship between aging, nutrition, and exercise.

-Fashion and Style for Men Over 50
+Ageless Style for Older Men

 It's true that men's style can be a tricky thing, but remember that our best feature is our intelligence and experience.
 The young studs may have their thick hair and wrinkle-free skin, but we have something far more valuable than that —we've been there.
 We know.
-We have the judgment and experience to guide us in our decisions.
+We have the judgment and experience to guide us in our style decisions.
 It's the confidence and calm of an older man that radiates power.
 Don't sell yourself short, my friends!

 Gentlemen, Get to Know Your Tailor

 Tailored clothes—this is something your average older guy never really thinks about—but we're not average, are we?
 If you know where your dry cleaner is, you know where your tailor is.
 It's time to take an armload of clothes down there, get a few measures taken, and boom!
 You can immediately start looking better.
 It's not all that expensive, certainly less than trying to update your style by replacing your older clothes.
 Take them in, get measured, and your tailor will have it all ready for you in a matter of days.
 Even if you just take in a few pieces, it will make a difference in the way you look, and especially in the way you feel.

 Guides such as Esquire's "What Every Man Should Know About Fashion" more or less insist that we should each own at least one bespoke, or custom-created, suit.
 I think that's a noble goal, but these suits are generally quite expensive, and they're not going to last forever (and neither are our dimensions).
 So as a good style substitute, please at least make sure that all of your suits have visited the tailor with you inside them.
 The adjustments, even the little ones, made by a good tailor will make a considerable difference in how the suit looks.
 Most younger men have yet to discover the joys of tailoring, but older men should know the difference it can make.